I’m all for preparing for the worst, but if you’re going to prepare, remember your brain is your most valuable asset. Don’t buy dumb stuff.

 They also sell kits including a 55-gallon water storage barrel with a pump system, which is a handy addition to help manage water needs.

 For shorter term emergency kits, Augason farms also sells a 30-day survival food bucket rated at over 1,800 calories per day.
-Most of the food included is labeled instant, and is supposed to be easy to prepare with boiling water.
+Most of the food included is labeled instant and is supposed to be easy to prepare with boiling water.
 They may be “just add water,” but they’re not instant.
 Most require 20+ minutes of cooking in a pot of boiling water.

 Beyond the fact that most of the food in the kit requires substantial cooking, variety is lacking, as is protein.
 The kit contains 30 servings of each of the following foods: Cheese, Cheesy Broccoli Rice, Creamy Potato Soup, Creamy Chicken Rice, Hearty Vegetable Blend, Instant Potatoes, Macaroni, Maple Brown Sugar Oatmeal plus 80 servings of instant milk powder.
 You are going to be eating the exact same set of foods every single day.

 While it’s not the best option for the short term, but a 1-month bucket from Augason farms costs the same as a mountain house 3-day bucket, so it is a great economy option.
+Though Amazon is sometimes cheaper if you buy directly from Augason farms they often have great deals.
+At the time of this writing, they’re running a buy one get one free deal on 30-day buckets, but the sale changes regularly.

 Wise Food Storage